kylecreate/100DaysOfCode/r2-log.md

   * None

   ### New thing(s) learned:
-  * I learned more about how to style different HTML tags with similair styles of other tags.
+  * I learned more about how to style different HTML tags with similar styles of other tags.
 Also, I learned a lot about JavaScript even if I haven't gotten that far yet.

   ### Thoughts:
   * I'm happy I'm almost done with this project.
 I believe that I'll work on this again after I learn JavaScript and get comfortable with that.